jasl/vibe_photos_v4/blueprints/m1/m1_development_plan.md

 ```

 Run modes:
-- CLI processing entry point (`uv run python -m vibe_photos.dev.process --root <album> --db data/index.db [--cache-db cache/index.db] [--batch-size ... --device ...]`) for scan + hash + classify + embeddings/captions; batch size/device are read from `config/settings.yaml` with CLI flags acting as overrides when provided.
+- CLI processing entry point (`uv run python -m vibe_photos.dev.process --root <album> --db data/index.db [--cache-root cache/] [--batch-size ... --device ...]`) for scan + hash + classify + embeddings/captions; `--cache-root` now directly selects the cache directory (the legacy `--cache-db` flag remains as an alias).
+Batch size/device are read from `config/settings.yaml` with CLI flags acting as overrides when provided.
 - Flask app for manual inspection during development.
 - A cache manifest under `cache/manifest.json` versions model/config settings; preprocessing stages trust cache artifacts only when the manifest matches the active `cache_format_version`, and a run journal in `cache/run_journal.json` supports resumable single-process runs.

-## 4. Data Model (SQLite)
+## 4. Data Model
-M1 uses two SQLite databases:
+M1 originally targeted two SQLite databases; modern deployments use Postgres for the primary database while retaining the same schema.
+The former `cache/index.db` path now only indicates where cache files live on disk.
-- A **primary operational database** at `data/index.db` for canonical image metadata, model outputs, near-duplicate relationships, and run state.
+- A **primary operational database** (SQLite `data/index.db` in early prototypes, PostgreSQL in current builds) stores canonical image metadata, model outputs, near-duplicate relationships, and run state.
 This database is the only one that production-facing services (CLI, Web UI, future APIs) MUST read and write.
-- A **cache database** at `cache/index.db` that MAY mirror the same schema for experimentation or ad-hoc analysis.
-It is considered disposable and is repopulated during preprocessing runs when the cache manifest matches the current `cache_format_version`; production services SHOULD NOT depend on it.
+- A **cache root** under `cache/` stores derived vectors/JSON artifacts.
+The legacy `cache/index.db` SQLite file is kept only as a sentinel path for compatibility; production services SHOULD NOT treat it as a secondary database.

 ### Hash Strategy: Content vs Perceptual
 M1 uses two distinct hash types: